armory/docs/content/en/docs/spinnaker-install-admin-guides/admin-diagnostics.md

 You need to  to run `hal deploy apply` after enabling or disabling the diagnostics.

 ## Turning on Armory Diagnostics (Operator)
-Before adding the information, please generate a unique UUID.
-This can be done at an number of 3rd party websites via a Google Search
+Generate a unique UUID before adding the information.
+You can do this at a number of 3rd party websites that you can find via a Google search.

-In your SpinnakerService.yml file please add:
+Add to your `SpinnakerService.yml` file:

 ```
 spec: